Moral police

 Moral police is an umbrella category of vigilante groups which act to enforce a code of morality in India.
 Some of India's laws, and some actions of police forces in India are also considered to be instances of moral policing.
 The target of moral policing is any activity that vigilante groups, the government or police deem to be "immoral" and/or "against Indian culture".
+Similar groups exist in countries such as Iran as well.

 Overview

 India has several vigilante groups that claim to protect the Indian culture.
 They resist and oppose cultural concepts that they deem to have been imported from the Western culture.
 They have been known to attack bars and pubs.
 Some of these groups have attacked or have forced art exhibitions to shut down, where they claim obscene paintings were being displayed.
 Right-wing groups have canvassed door-to-door and put up posters against western-style clothing.
 Some have also condemned beauty parlours.
 Some members of the media have also colluded with such groups.
 Some politicians have supported such viewpoints and occasionally such activities.